Tapered Annual Allowance

 When was the Tapered Annual Allowance introduced?

-Many clients ask me “when did the Tapered Annual Allowance start”?
-This was introduced on 6th April 2016 in an effort to reduce the Government cost of tax relief when it comes to pensions.
-They wanted to ensure that tax relief is fair for all areas of society whilst staying affordable.
+Many clients ask me, “When did the Tapered Annual Allowance start?”
+This was introduced on 6th April 2016 in an effort to reduce the Government’s cost of tax relief on pensions.
+They wanted to ensure that tax relief is fair for all areas of society while staying affordable.